 - Fund charitable gifts.

 - Reduce your tax burden.

-Whether you want to quit working, scale back, or embark on a new venture, financial independence is about making work optional.
-If you have $500,000 or more in investable assets, we want to partner with and help you:
+Whether you want to quit working, scale back, or embark on a new venture, retirement planning is about making work optional.
+If you have $500,000 or more in investable assets, we want to help you:

 - Establish a safe withdrawal rate and decide which accounts to tap first.

-- Determine the right Social Security withdrawal strategy.
+- Determine the right Social Security withdrawal strategy & Medicare supplement.

 - Analyze your retirement rollover options.